Yes, you read right, I lost 40 pounds in 6 months. I did it without going to the gym and without going hungry.

 - 3 Egg omelet with veggies and cheese

-- Almond flour pancakes with eggs, and bacon or sausage
+- Almond flour pancakes with eggs, and bacon or sausage (Let me know in the comments if you want the recipe to the fluffy almond flour pancakes pictured above)

 - Cesar salad (spinach instead of romaine because it’s more nutrient-dense) with bacon, avocado, and cucumbers (no croutons)